vinvsv97/webpack-demo/README.md

 },
 ...
 ```

-Since we don't have webpack installed globally (which you're welcome to do if you wish `npm install -g webpack`), we'll need to add to our `package.json` file, to tell `npm` what to do with our local files!

 Now, if you run `npm run build`, the project will build!
 Similar to `npm install`, when we run this command, we tell `npm` that, within this project, we want to `run` the `build` script, which will call the local version of `webpack` to run.
 When `webpack` runs, it looks for the `webpack.config.js` file, and then executes using that file to build your project!